smensah02/Google-app-store-capstone-Google-Analytics-Customer-Revenue-Prediction/README.md

 In this competition, We are challenged to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
 Hopefully, the outcome will be more actionable operational changes and a better use of marketing budgets for those companies who choose to use data analysis on top of GA data. https://www.kaggle.com/c/ga-customer-revenue-prediction

-## Problem Statement - Predicting How Much a Customer Would Spend at a GStore
+## Problem Statement
+Predicting How Much a Customer Would Spend at a GStore.
+With such outcome, operational changes and a better use of marketing budgets can be made by those companies who choose to use data analysis.

 ## Data Source